moritzjacobs/wordpress-boilerplate/README.md

 - Migrate the language files from core
 - Rename the `core` and `wp-content` folders
 - Create an `uploads` folder outside of wp-content
-- Set up at least two runtime environment configurations (local and live).
-Those will be detected based on your host name. eg. `dev.domain.com`, `stage.domain.com` (change the resulting `wp-config.php` if necessary)
+- Set runtime environment configurations.
 - Create a random DB prefix
 - Create fresh secret keys for each runtime environment.
 - Install a couple of MU-Plugins